NLykoskoufis/BraunLabPipeline/README.md

 ![](Pipeline.png)
 # BraunPipeline
-## Pipeline for processing ATACseq, ChIPseq and RNAseq data from fastq to peak counts / gene expression.
+## Pipeline for High-throughput sequencing data.

 This is a document explaining how the pipeline works.
 The pipeline is split in multiple steps.
 Depending on the type of data you are using, different steps will be ran.